Kangaroo Point, Queensland: History

 groundbreaking ceremony and site dedication.
 Construction of the temple began in November 2001 and took 18 months.
 A public open house was held from 10 May through 7 June 2003 allowing local residents to view the temple prior to its dedication (after which it was open only to church members).
 The temple was dedicated on 15 June 2003 by LDS Church president Gordon B. Hinckley.
 The 10,700 ft2 temple features two ordinance rooms and two sealing rooms.

-In 2004 2% of sex workers in Queensland were street prostitutes operating in inner Brisbane suburbs such as Kangaroo Point.

-The median house price in Kangaroo Point for the calendar year 2010 was $658,500.
+Kangaroo Point was host to the Aboriginal Centre for the Performing Arts (ACPA), which later moved to the Judith Wright Arts Centre in Fortitude Valley).
+It was host to the Southbank Institute of TAFE campus until its demolition in 2009, now replaced by the Southbank Institute of Technology in neighbouring South Brisbane.